ITB Moms Miss Out on Holiday Express…Again

 To prevent people from buying a large quantity of tickets for the purpose of reselling them, the City capped the number of tickets one could buy at 10 per transaction.
 However, that doesn’t stop people from opening up multiple browser windows and buying 10 at a time.

 “Raleigh Parks employees apparently had a betting pool on how fast the tickets would sell out.
 I’m pretty sure betting is illegal.
-Someone might want to look into that,” snapped Howell, as an agent looked through her monogramming drawer.
+Someone should look into that,” snapped Howell, as an agent looked through her monogramming drawer.

-“It makes no sense why the City only holds this for 10 days.
+“It makes no sense that the City holds this for 10 days.
 Hell, start it with “Christmas in July” and run it for 6 months if you have to.
-And are we really just letting anyone sign up for this?
-This is a CITY park.
-They should be verifying ZIP codes before allowing people to buy tickets,” Howell continued to rant, opening a second bottle of rosé as authorities searched her home.
+And are we really just letting anyone buy tickets to this?
+It’s a CITY park.
+They should be verifying ZIP codes before allowing people to buy tickets,” Howell continued to rant, opening a second bottle of rosé.